Protect Yourself – Updated April 2026

 Reality Check

-Periodic reminders showing how long you have played, how much you have won or lost.
-These reminders break the flow of the game and help you make conscious decisions about continuing or stopping.
+Periodic reminders showing how long you have played and how much you have won or lost.
+These break the flow and help you make conscious decisions about stopping.

-Activate in your account – reminders every 30 min recommended.
+Activate in account — reminders every 30 min recommended.

 📞